-The Government Affairs department tracks state and federal regulations and legislation pertaining to Medicaid, Medicare, Children's Health Insurance Program (CHIP), commercial, and the Exchanges along with key issues related to oral health.
-The DCO utilizes FiscalNote and leverages its participation in various dental trade organizations to ensure that all applicable laws and regulations are captured and communicated to the appropriate internal operational units on a regular basis.
+The Government Relations department tracks state and federal regulations and legislation pertaining to Medicaid, Medicare, Children's Health Insurance Program (CHIP), commercial, and the Exchanges along with key issues related to oral health.
+DCO leverages its participation in various dental trade organizations to ensure that all applicable laws and regulations are captured and communicated to the appropriate internal operational units on a regular basis.

-- A. The Government Affairs staff convenes internal and external stakeholders to evaluate state and federal regulatory and legislative changes and works closely with Legal and Client Service departments to ensure DCO compliance with changing federal regulation.
-During the proposal and enactment of new legislation or regulations, the Government Affairs staff works with the Compliance Department to ensure appropriate understanding and operationalization within the organization. - B. The DCO employs various auditing methods to monitor daily business functions and employee activity to ensure compliance with statutory requirements and contractual obligations.
-Contractual requirements are informed to impacted departments by the New Business Strategy and Implementation Department, and daily regular employee and system reviews ensure business activities are meeting those contractual requirements along with federal and state statutory requirements and contractual obligations.
+- A. Internal stakeholders and Subject Matter Experts, in conjunction with the Legal and Client Service departments, evaluate state and federal regulatory and legislative changes to ensure DCO compliance with changing federal regulation.
+During the proposal and enactment of new legislation or regulations, the Government Relations staff works with the Compliance Department to ensure appropriate understanding and operationalization within the organization. - B. DCO employs various auditing methods to monitor daily business functions and employee activity to ensure compliance with statutory requirements and contractual obligations.
+Contractual requirements are informed to impacted departments by the New Business Implementation Department, and daily regular employee and system reviews ensure business activities are meeting those contractual requirements along with federal and state statutory requirements and contractual obligations.

-- C. The DCO conducts ongoing monitoring for compliance in each department area.
-The DCO employs several monitoring techniques: - Internal Compliance-Operations workgroups, - Legal assessment of contractual relationships with plans and providers and regulatory bodies, - Management reporting, - Client audits, - SSAE 16 and associated independent assurance reports; - HPMS Memos; and - Federal and State statutory review, monitoring, and change tracking - D. The monitoring assesses compliance with federal and state health care statutes, exchange requirements and guidelines, regulations and program requirements, and payer rules.
+- C. DCO conducts ongoing monitoring for compliance in each department area.
+DCO employs several monitoring techniques: - Internal Compliance-Operations workgroups, - Legal assessment of contractual relationships with plans and providers and regulatory bodies, - Management reporting, - Client audits, - SSAE 16 and associated independent assurance reports; - HPMS Memos; and - Federal and State statutory review, monitoring, and change tracking - D. The monitoring assesses compliance with federal and state health care statutes, exchange requirements and guidelines, regulations and program requirements, and payer rules.
 The monitoring process also includes reviewing the process elements, such as the dissemination of the standards and attendance of educational programs and the documentation of internal investigations of alleged noncompliance.
 In any instance where a department, process, policy, or procedure is found not to be in compliance, the Compliance Department will work with the appropriate operational areas to update and implement internal processes and work-plans in order to ensure ongoing compliance with contractual obligations, state and federal statutes, and exchange participation requirements. - E. Collaborating with Human Resources, the Compliance department will communicate and provide training to all employees on new laws, regulations, policies and procedures.
 The Compliance department will confirm by audit that employees are completing educational requirements according to company policy.
 The Compliance department will continuously audit its training to determine if the training and education are tailored to the potential risks identified.
 The Compliance department will monitor, audit, and review compliance disclosure tracking logs and track how employees become aware of issues to analyze the effect training and communication has on employee awareness and reporting.